Review Criteria Cover Sheets

 Review Criteria Cover Sheets for Professor Ranks

-In future years (2020-21 cycle and beyond), this is the phase where candidates will log in to the Feinberg Faculty Portal to upload the documents needed to complete their promotion packet.
-However, this year (2019-20 cycle) department administrators will upload documents on behalf of candidates.
+In future years, this is the phase where candidates will log into the Feinberg Faculty Portal to upload the documents needed to complete their promotion packet.
+However, this year (2020-21 cycle) department administrators will upload documents on behalf of candidates.
 As a result, please collect documents from the candidate if you have not already done so.

 Administrators should direct faculty to the page titled Prepare Your Promotion/Tenure Packet to download the required forms and document templates for the promotion packet.
 Administrators are encouraged to read that page as well, for it includes guidance from the FSM APT Committee on how to prepare each element of the packet effectively.